 Dean's hypocrisy aside, what about other Democratic leaders?
 Surely they are standing solidly behind the democratically elected Iraqi leader.
 Think again.

 Democrats urged House Speaker Denny Hastert to cancel al Maliki's invitation to address Congress -- saying that if the prime minister's positions are at odds with U.S. foreign policy goals, then he should not be permitted to address American leaders.
 Sens.
 Chuck Schumer and Barbara Boxer boycotted the speech, and Sens.
-Dick Durbin and Jack Reed actually issued a public response to it, as if al Maliki is their political opponent.
+Dick Durbin and Jack Reed actually issued a public response to it, as if al Maliki is

 I can certainly identify with the displeasure over al Maliki's refusal to condemn Hezbollah, but am mindful that he faces a different set of political complexities there.
 And while Iraq is our ally and its transformation to democracy is a wonderful development, I don't share the sanguine view of some that democracy is a panacea that will lead, for example, to its adoption of pro-Israeli sentiments.